DhruvBundheliya/custom-fe-be/README.md

-# My Frontend Application
+# Application

-This is a frontend application for interacting with a two-tier application.
+This is a two-tier application.

 ## Getting Started

 To get started with this project, follow these steps:

 1. Clone the repository.
-2. Install dependencies for the frontend using `npm install`.
+2. Install dependencies for the front end using `npm install`.
-3. Start the development server for the frontend using `npm start`.
+3. Start the development server for the front end using `npm start`.
 4. Make sure the backend server is running (see instructions below).

 ## Usage